-This shows just how important our Medisave Account (MA) is in providing a safety net for Singaporeans.
-What many of us may not know is that the Basic Healthcare Sum (BHS) enforces a cap on how much money we can have in our Medisave Account.
+This shows just how important our MediSave Account savings are in providing a safety net for Singaporeans.
+What many of us may not know is that the Basic Healthcare Sum (BHS) enforces a cap on how much money we can have in our MediSave Account.

 How Much Do We Contribute To Our Medisave Account?